karthikkappagantula/my_tech_notes/aws_learning/README.md

 ### Network Access Control Lists (NACLs)
 NACLs are firewalls attached to VPC subnets.
 They filter IP traffic entering or leaving the subnet.
 NACLs are STATELESS which means ephemeral port rules are required to allow 'response' traffic.
 * A subnet can have one associated NACLs acting as a barrier between VPC and its subnet.
-* VPCs have a defailt NACLS associated with any subnets in that VPC by default.
+* VPCs have a defailt NACLs associated with any subnets in that VPC by default that allows both inbound and outbound traffic.
 * Inbound rules are applied for traffic coming in to subnets.
 * Outbound rules are applied for traffic coming out of the subnets.
 * Rules priority is done based on Rule # field.
 Lowest Rule # will take higher priority over a higher Rule # entry.
-* Rules are based on IP address ranges only, and cannot refer any logical resources.
+* Rules are based on IP address ranges only, and cannot refer any logical resources and are processed with lesser rule number taking higher priority.
 * Common use case for NACLs - Whitelist/Blacklist traffic from/to an IP.
 * NACLs does not effect traffic between two EC2 instances with in same Subnet.
 They come in to effect only when the traffic is flowing in to/out of a Subnet.
 * NACLs are the only option when Security groups cannot be used to restrict the routing.
+* NACLs take effect only for traffic flowing in and out of a subnet.
+Traffic between resources in same subnet cannot be effected by NACLs.

 [Wiki for Ephemeral port](https://en.wikipedia.org/wiki/Ephemeral_port)
 * * *